GovermanGambo/Akithos/README.md

 # Akithos
-A super lightweight library for bootstrapping ImGui applications using Veldrid.
+A super lightweight library for bootstrapping ImGui applications using Veldrid as a graphics backend.